 Still, Rosetta Stone is not the magic Mandarin pill.
 It will not help you ‘learn Chinese as a baby learns its first language’ anymore than a host of other teaching methods will.
 You will not become fluent using this tool alone.

 One of the joys of learning Mandarin Chinese is the cultural understanding that you gain through experiencing and learning the language.
 The way to greet someone in Chinese, for example, is to ask them “Have you eaten?”
 Or even the (to Westerners) seemingly intrusive, “Where are you going?”

 I don’t think this kind of stuff should be absent from introductory level lessons in Mandarin.
 This is one example to show you one of the ways that Rosetta Stone does not deliver a complete solution for learning Chinese, in my opinion.

 It's a shame they seem to have no free trial of a Rosetta Stone package, though if you gather up all the goods within six months after purchasing, then pay out of your pocket to ship the stuff back to them, they will refund your money.

-Maybe it's that baby-language claim, which is pretty powerful if you can believe it.
+I suppose it's that baby-language claim which is pretty powerful, if you can be convinced of it.

-If you feel that the advantages mentioned above – mainly having a user-friendly, somewhat novel tool that will indeed help you get a leg up on some basic vocabulary, and in gaining a feel for the sounds of spoken Mandarin, then I encourage you to invest in Rosetta Stone Mandarin.
+Now if you still feel that the advantages of Rosetta Stone's product mentioned above – mainly having a somewhat novel tool that will indeed help you get a leg up on some basic vocabulary, and in gaining a feel for the sounds of spoken Mandarin, (and money is no object) then I encourage you to invest in Rosetta Stone Mandarin.

 However, if you expect, given the price tag as well as the bold claims made by Rosetta Stone’s marketing efforts that you can learn Mandarin effortlessly as a child learns his first language, if you expect that Rosetta Stone software for learning Chinese will deliver those goods, you will likely be let down.